At this moment, it’s not possible to sign up for this live class. But you can:

 - What their differences are and what they have in common

 - What ingredients you can use best for which technique

 - What liquids you can use and how it affects flavor

 What you’ll need

-* a full grocery & tools list will be provided after sign up.
+- Full grocery and tools list will be provided after signing up

 About your chef

-Get in touch with any questions or requests you have.
+Feel free to get in touch with any questions you have.